-- 1. Solve distance and midpoint problems involving two points, a point and a line, two lines, and two parallel lines. - 2.
-Identify the directrix, foci, vertices, axes, and asymptotes of a conic section where appropriate. - 3.
-Determine the center and the radius of a circle given its equation, and identify the graph. - 4.
-Identify the equation of a conic section, given the appropriate information.
+- 1. Apply distance or midpoint formulas involving two points, a point and a line, or two parallel lines. - 2.
+Determine the equation or graph of parabolas, ellipses, and hyperbolas, and the directrix, foci, vertices, axes, and asymptotes, given appropriate information. - 3.
+Determine the equation, graph, center, or radius of a circle, given appropriate information. - 4.
+Determine the images of geometric objects on a coordinate plane under translations, rotations, dilations, or reflections, and analyze appropriate properties of images and preimages. - 5.
+Determine the equation of a conic section to model real-world situations.